 Centre for Data Ethics and Innovation

 The Government announced the formation of a Centre for Data Ethics and Innovation (CDEI) in 2018.
-Its terms of reference indicate that it will be formulating advice on best practice but they do not specifically refer to equality and human rights.
+Its terms of reference indicate that it will be formulating advice on best practice concerning data.
 Its work programme can be seen here.

 Office for Artificial Intelligence